CSBiology/CsbScaffold/README.md

 After downloading just run the **init.cmd**.

-This will download the packages and create a new local branch "projects" (if you have cloned the library).
-You should use this branch for scripting and version controlling your projects.
-Use the "master" branch only to make contributions to the Repository.
+This will download the packages.

 _______________
 ### Usage